-If V{IN} rises above 110% of the regulated V{OUT} voltage in any mode, the controller turns on TG regardless of the inductor current.
+If the OVMODE pin is grounded and V{IN} rises above 110% of the regulated V{OUT} voltage in any mode, the controller turns on TG regardless of the inductor current.
 In Burst Mode operation, however, the internal charge pump turns off if the chip is asleep.
 With the charge pump off, there would be nothing to prevent the boost capacitor from discharging, resulting in an insufficient TG voltage needed to keep the top MOSFET completely on.
-To prevent excessive power dissipation across the body diode of the top MOSFET in this situation, the chip can be switched over to forced continuous mode to enable the charge pump or a Schottky diode can also be placed in parallel to the top MOSFET.
+To prevent excessive power dissipation across the body diode of the top MOSFET in this situation, the chip can be switched over to forced continuous mode to enable the charge pump; a Schottky diode can also be placed in parallel with the top MOSFET.